RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ![coolstore-ui]({% image_path codeready-workspace-coolstore-ui.png %}){:width="500px"}

-You will see javascripts for specific cloud-native services such as cart, catatlog, and order service as above.
+You will see javascripts for specific cloud-native services such as cart, catalog, and order service as above.

 Now, we will deploy a presentation layer to OpenShift cluster using [`Nodeshift`](https://nodeshift.dev) command line tool, a programmable API that you can use to deploy Node.js projects to `OpenShift`.